Email communications includes messages distributed by electronic means from one user to one or more recipients via a network.

 Email spam is an unsolicited message sent to more than 250 recipients that meets any of the following criteria:

 - Irrelevant or inappropriate to the majority of recipients

 Mass emails are messages sent to the entire group of one or more of the following: faculty, staff or students.

 Targeted emails are messages directed to specific users based on a variety of attributes, including role, major and course.
 They can also be sent to members of a group.

 Email is an official means of communication of Missouri State University.
 Unless law, contract, or other university policy prohibits email or requires another form of communication, Missouri State University may send communications to faculty, staff, and students by email to their Missouri State University email address.
 It is expected that the email will be received and read by the recipient within a reasonable amount of time, as email communications may be time-sensitive.
-Students, faculty and staff are expected to use and maintain their email boxes.
+Students, faculty and staff are expected to use and maintain their university email box.

-Violation of this policy may result in suspension of network privileges and loss of other computing resources.
+Violation of this policy may result in suspension of network/email privileges or loss of other computing resources.